Lower Back ---

 In fact, after doing the kneeling type of stretch and this on-your-back stretch, you will see why the kneeling type stretches the psoas better ---- namely, you need to get one leg behind you and almost PERPENDICULAR to your spine.
 THAT stretches the psoas --- like the following two images show.

-In fact, the image on the right indicates that one can get an even 'deeper' stretch of the 'psoas' by pulling on the rear foot with your hand.
+In fact, the skeletal image indicates that one can get an even 'deeper' stretch of the 'psoas' by pulling on the rear foot with your hand.
 This is similar to the stretch suggested at floota.com (above) by using a loop around the rear foot.
 (If you have knee problems, this may be out of the question.)

-I point out the difference in these two stretches for others having the 'low-back-pain-every-morning' problem.
-That is, if you are doing the stretch LYING ON YOUR BACK with one knee at a time to the chest, it will probably not stretch your psoas adequately.
-You will probably get more benefit from the KNEELING stretch --- with your back erect (if possible) and one foot-and-knee forward and the other knee on the ground behind you.
+If you are doing the stretch LYING ON YOUR BACK with one knee at a time to the chest, it will probably NOT stretch your psoas adequately.
+You will probably get more benefit from the KNEELING stretch --- with your back nearly erect (if possible) and one foot-and-knee forward and the other knee on the ground behind you.
 Move your pelvis GENTLY toward the ground to feel the stretch.

-And when you feel you no longer get significant stretch/resistance that way, you may wish to try the psoas stretch at floota.com where he shows the use of a loop over the back foot.
+If you feel you no longer get significant stretch or resistance (and pain relief) with a lunge stretch, you may wish to try the psoas stretch at floota.com where he shows the use of a loop over the back foot.
 With the back knee on the bed (and the body on the edge of a bed), the loop is used to pull the back foot toward your head.
 Of course, this (again) should be done GENTLY.

-In yoga, you see similar stretches --- like the two below.
+In yoga, you see stretches similar to using a loop --- like the two below.